MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/resolve-errors.md

 Field names cannot be renamed.

 <a id="TF402598"></a>
-### TF402598: Work item type *[refName]* will be deleted.
+### TF402598: Work item type *[refName]* is deleted.
 The process that you're updating doesn't include the named WIT that exists in the current process.
-As part of updating the existing process, the system will delete the named WIT from the current process.
+As part of updating the existing process, the system deletes the named WIT from the current process.

 #### Scenario example
 1. [Create](../../../../reference/customize-wit-form.md) new work item type called "LSI"